 Risk is the potential loss (an undesirable outcome, however not necessarily so) resulting from a given action or an activity.

-Risk Analysis is the first step which Test Manager should consider before starting any project.
-Because all projects may contain risks, early risk detection and identification of its solution will help Test Manager to avoid potential loss in the future & save on project cost.
+Risk Analysis is the first step that Test Manager should consider before starting any project.
+Because all projects may contain risks, early risk detection and identification of its solution will help Test Manager to avoid potential loss in the future & save on project costs.

-You will learn more detail about the Risk Analysis and Solution in here.
+You will learn more detail about the Risk Analysis and Solution here.

 An estimate is a forecast or prediction.
 Test Estimation is approximately determining how long a task would take to complete.
 Estimating effort for the test is one of the major and important tasks in Test Management.

 - Accurate test estimates lead to better planning, execution, and monitoring of tasks under a test manager’s attention.

 - Allow for more accurate scheduling and help realize results more confidently.

 You will learn more details about the Test Estimation and metrics here.

 A project may fail without a complete Test Plan.
 Test planning is particularly important in large software system development.